 Below is a great example of a viral video that took a company from zero to 12.000 new subscribers in 48 hours: dollarshaveclub.com

-Example lead magnets in construction
+Example lead magnets in outdoor living

 1. Home Depot project calculators

 These allow you to calculate your exact costs for a certain project, for tiling, kitchen countertops, air-conditioning, insulation, ...
 You name it, they've got it.

 Disclaimer: this lead magnet is using our 3D product configurator platform, so we are biased on this one.

 This configurator allows prospects to configure their own sun protection and visualize it on a photo they took from their yard or house.
 It generates thousands of leads per month.

 This tool allows you to calculate the U-value (insulation value) of their products, suitable for different use cases: roofs, walls and floors.

 I'm sure that you can find many more great examples; feel free to leave some in the comments!

 Outdoor living marketing has shifted in ways we could not have imagined in the year 2000.
 The trend has changed, and is here to stay.
 Think about ways you can provide value to your potential customer by using checklists, templates, ... or whatever lead magnet you can think about.